Hiring Freeze? How Remote Executive Assistants Can Be the Answer

 Get More Done with Less

 Talk to any CFO or COO, and they will always tell you that now is the time to get more done with fewer resources.
 During boom times, you are struggling to keep up with growth, and workloads increase.
-In uncertain or down economies, you reduce spending and hiring and force employees to pick up the slack.
-Either of these scenarios can work for a while, but eventually, people will burn out or work quality will suffer.
-Remote executive assistants offer a cost-effective way out of this cycle.
+In uncertain or down economies, you reduce spending and hiring, forcing employees to pick up the slack.
+Either of these scenarios can work for a while, but eventually, people will burn out or the quality of work will suffer.
+Remote executive assistants offer a cost-effective solution to this cycle.

 Want to learn more?
-Check out the article “How Enterprises are Outsourcing Executive Assistants in 2022.”
+Check out The Ultimate Guide to Virtual Assistants

 About the Author: Bill is Prialto's senior content marketing manager and writes about the future of work and how businesses can be more productive and successful.
 His work has appeared in the World Economic Forum Agenda blog and CIO magazine.